armoar334/linecomp/README.md

 	Argument - 50%, manpage-parsing is fully functional but not as flexible as bash completions.
 Vi mode + keybindings - 0%  (don't personally use so might never implement)

-# Why
-As a result, I began to implement my own line-editor, and thats what linecomp has become since
-I mean yeah, i could just use zsh or fish but wheres the fun in that?

 # Todo's ( in order of priority (should probably put somewhere else))
 ## URGENT
  - Re-implement ``bash-completions``.
 It was previously implemented, however as it was slow, unreliable and not even guaranteed to work, i have decided to move to a manpage parsing approach.
 This is also not yet completely working, but as it is far faster and more reliable than bash-completions (not to mention technichally closer to how fish does it), this will be the primary approach for the time being.